Skip to main content

 Algorithms

-Prediction Error Method (PEM)
+Prediction Error Methods (PEM)

 1. Gradient-based PEM for the identification of LPV-IO and LPV-SS model structures.